1jour1vin

 About the estate:

-Founded in 2000, the partnership between singer Emmanuelle Dupéré and geological engineer Laurent Barrera is now well established.
-These merchants, winemakers, and growers are well supplied with high-quality grapes, and Provence is a favorite region for the duo.
-After selling their property, Clos de la Procure, in 2016, they refocused on their core business: producing a range of delicious, characterful wines.
+Formed in 2000, the partnership between singer Emmanuelle Dupéré and geological engineer Laurent Barrera is now well-established.
+These merchants, winemakers, and vintners are well-supplied with high-quality grapes, and Provence is a favorite region for the duo.
+Following the 2016 sale of their estate, Clos de la Procure, they are refocusing on the core of their business: crafting a range of characterful, delicious wines.

 Gault & Millau Wine Guide